material-motion/material-motion/starmap/specifications/streams/MotionObservable-OP.md

 ## Overview

 Observables can be referred to as operators.
-A series of operators is referred to a stream.
+A series of operators is referred to as a stream.
 In order provide introspection capabilities, each operator is expected to store a small amount of meta information about itself.
 This information is stored in an object called `OP`.